haroldlinke/VEGAS-ImportCTAProject/README.md

 # Installation:
 - Download the zip archive Vegas-CTAImport.zip from the last release in this github repository.

 - Unzip the content into the folder Documents\Vegas Application Extensions.
+(If this folder does not exist on your system, please create it).

 - After restart of VEGAS Pro you can activate the extension by selecting the option "view->extensions->Import CTA projects" a dockable window will open.
 You can dock this window in the VEGAS Pro UI where you want or keep it floating.